 If a programmer uses several tapes and the drum, he must be aware of the fact that each time a tape is "read-in", the Group Selector Register (GSR) is reset to Group zero, and the Storage Address Register (SAR) is altered to suit the particular tape being read in.
-The programmer should therefore use $\underline{si703}$ for reading from or $\underline{si707}$ for recording on the drum, each time the drum is used in a tape that has to be read in, to enable him to reselect his group number and initial drum address.
-The use of $\underline{si703}$ for reading from, and $\underline{si707}$ for recording on the drum group and initial drum address in which he intends to read or record.
+The programmer should therefore use si703 for reading from or si707 for recording on the drum, each time the drum is used in a tape that has to be read in, to enable him to reselect his group number and initial drum address.
+The use of si703 for reading from, and si707 for recording on the drum, enables the programmer to indicate the drum group and initial drum address in which he intends to read or record.
 The reason for this caution is that the Read-In Program selects Group zero and a variable initial group address.